ToastyStudent/17-Homework/gist-template.md

 Both of these anchors can either be followed/preceded by an exact string or a range of possible matches.

-In the example of our email regex, the matching strings we will be looking for matches the patterns:
+In the example of our email regex, the matching strings we will be looking for match the patterns:

 [a-z0-9_\.-], [\da-z\.-], and [a-z\.]

-The various other components are quantifiers which don't fall under the anchor's umbrella and will be addressed below.
+The various other components are quantifiers that don't fall under the anchor's umbrella and will be addressed below.

 ### Bracket Expressions

-Bracket Expressions refer to patterns inside a set of square brackets ([]), with anything inside of them being a set of characrers we want to match or include.
+Bracket Expressions refer to patterns inside a set of square brackets ([]), with anything inside of them being a set of characters we want to match or include.
 For this reason, Bracket Expressions are also known as the positive character group.

 [a-z0-9_\.-], [\da-z\.-], and [a-z\.] are all bracket expressions and can be broken down as followed: